IETF-OPSAWG-WG/veloce/draft-mahesh-opsawg-veloce-yang.md

 faster way for a new YANG module to be developed, the timelines for the experiment are as follows:

-* A new YANG module should be published within two years since the experiement is starting.
+- A new YANG module should be published within two years of the start of the experiement.

-* A "bis" version of an existing YANG module, where the primary motivation is incremental updates rather than a ground-up redesign, should be published within one year.
+- A "bis" version of an existing YANG module, where the primary motivation is incremental updates rather than a ground-up redesign, should be published within one year.